Volunteer Guidelines

 EARLY ARRIVALS, BUILD, AND STRIKE

-BUILD: The build for this year’s Amber Burn will start on the 28th of June.
+BUILD: The build for this year’s Amber Burn will start on June 26.
 The plan is to build the framework and set up the infrastructure of Amber Burn City.
 Everyone who is interested in this part has to register for an Early Builders Pass and get a confirmation.
+An Early Builder registration form will be sent to ticket holders at the beginning of June.

 IMPORTANT:

-• No one can enter before the gate opens (Wednesday, 5th of July, 12:00 (noon)) without filling out an Early Builder form and getting the confirmation.
+• No one can enter before the gate opens on July 4 at 12:00 (midday) without filling out an Early Builder form and getting confirmation.
 Event tickets are still required.

-• The EB volunteers will be invited according to actual build needs and your availability (the more time you can gift at the location, the more likely you will be invited).
+• The EB volunteers will be invited according to actual building needs and your availability (the more time you can gift at the location, the more likely you will be invited).

 PROGRAM: YOUR GIFT TO AMBER BURN CITY

 Volunteering does not end with building and maintaining the city.
 Knowledge sharing, entertainment, and play are big parts of Amber Burn.
-If you want to teach a new skill, gift a workshop, organize a mosh pit, cook a meal for fellow burners, present a performance, or build a naked human mandala, to name only a few, please fill in the form here.
+If you want to teach a new skill, gift a workshop, organize a mosh pit, cook a meal for fellow burners, present a performance, or build a naked human mandala, to name only a few, the form for gifts to the program will be announced soon.

-Don’t worry if you only get the idea during the gathering; many great ideas are inspired by the people you meet and the location itself.
-It is still possible to share your art, experience, and knowledge just drop by the Cosmic Info Center and add your gift to the program on the spot.
+Don’t worry if you only get the idea during the gathering.
+Many great ideas are born out of inspiration from the people you meet at the location.
+It is still possible to share your art, experience, and knowledge; just drop by the Info Point and add your gift to the program on the spot.

 COMMUNICATION CHANNELS FOR VOLUNTEERS